ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 Configure the Remote Shell
 --------------------------
-The z/OS UNIX Systems Services managed node includes several shells.
+The z/OS UNIX System Services managed node includes several shells.
 Currently the only supported shell is the z/OS Shell located in path ``/bin/sh``.
 To configure which shell the Ansible control node uses on the target node, set inventory variable :ref:`ansible_shell_executable<ansible_shell_executable>`.
 For example: